Vietnamese language and computers: Approaches to character encoding

+Unicode code points

+The following table provides Unicode code points for all non-ASCII Vietnamese letters.

 Font substitution

 Many fonts support a subset of the Latin writing system that omits much of the Vietnamese alphabet.
 Due to the high density of Vietnamese-specific characters in Vietnamese text, Web browsers that implement font substitution reliably produce a ransom note effect when the webpage specifies an inadequate font.

 Unicode includes over 10,000 Nôm characters as part of Unicode's repertoire of CJK Unified Ideographs.
 Of these characters, 10,082 can be found in the CJK Unified Ideographs Extension B block, while the rest are distributed between the CJK Unified Ideographs, CJK Unified Ideographs Extension A, and CJK Unified Ideographs Extension C blocks.
 A further 1,028 characters, including over 400 characters specific to the Tày language, are encoded in the CJK Unified Ideographs Extension E block.
 The characters are taken from the Vietnamese standards TCVN 5773:1993 and TCVN 6909:2001 [error for TCVN 6056:1995?], as well as from research by the Han-Nom Research Institute and other groups.
 All the characters in TCVN 5773:1993 and about 95% of the characters in TCVN 6909:2001 [error for TCVN 6056:1995?] have corresponding codepoints in Unicode 5.1, though TCVN 5773:1993 itself mapped most of its characters to the Private Use Area of Unicode.
 Unicode 13.0 added two diacritical characters to the Ideographic Symbols and Punctuation block that were commonly used to indicate borrowed characters in chữ Nôm.

 The two most comprehensive Nôm fonts are the Vietnamese Nôm Preservation Foundation's Nôm Na Tống Light and the community-developed HAN NOM A/HAN NOM B, both of which place a large number of unstandardized characters in the Private Use Areas.

 The Unicode Consortium's Unihan database includes Vietnamese readings of some characters but does not distinguish between Sino-Vietnamese and Nôm readings.

 Like other CJKV writing systems, chữ Nôm is traditionally written vertically, from top to bottom and right to left.